 It is important to note that the purpose of the Panels is not to incentivize or promote the use of any BMP; it’s to increase the understanding of the nutrient and sediment reductions associated with these practices.
 In addition, any appendix on ancillary benefits or unintended consequences does not change the definitions and loading or effectiveness estimates for nutrient- and sediment-reducing technologies and practices in the final Panel report.
 State and local governments may then consider both the definitions and effectiveness estimates from the main panel report, as well as from the appendix, when deciding upon which technologies and practices they intend to select, fund, and implement within their respective jurisdictions.

-Additional guidelines:

-Include negative results

-Where studies with negative pollution reduction data are found (i.e. the BMP acted as a source of pollutants), they should be considered the same as all other data.

-Include results where the practice relocated pollutants to a different location.
-An example is where a practice eliminates a pollutant from surface transport but moves the pollutant into groundwater.
+.

 Data applicability